jszurdi/jszurdi.github.io/research.md

 ### Talks

 [Slides](/content/presentations/tds_www2021_slides.pdf) and
-[recording](https://www.youtube.com/watch?v=605C6-_eIlE) of online talk on abusive traffic distribution systems at the WWW 2021.
+[recording](https://www.youtube.com/watch?v=605C6-_eIlE) of online talk on abusive traffic distribution systems at WWW 2021.
 [Slides](/content/presentations/domainpolicy_weis2018_slides.pdf) of talk on domain registration policies and cybercrime at WEIS 2018 in Innsbruck, Austria.
 [Slides](/content/presentations/email_imc17_slides.pdf) of talk on email typosquatting at AMC IMC 2017 in London, U.K.
 [Slides](/content/presentations/typo_usec14_slides.pdf) of talk on web typosquatting at Usenix Security 2014 in San Diego, CA, U.S.

 ### Other